 - prostate infection

-- infecting fetus during pregnancy
+- passing the infection to the fetus during pregnancy

-See a doctor right away if you think you might have chlamydia.
+Talk with a doctor right away if you think you might have chlamydia.
 A doctor can diagnose chlamydia using a urine sample or swab.

 You can get chlamydia through sexual contact with someone who has chlamydia.
 This includes vaginal, anal, or oral sex.